Daniel D. Domenico: Federal judicial service

+District Court service

 On September 28, 2017, President Donald Trump announced his intent to nominate Domenico to an undetermined seat on the United States District Court for the District of Colorado.
 On October 2, 2017, he was officially nominated to the seat vacated by Judge Robert E. Blackburn, who assumed senior status on April 12, 2016.

 On January 3, 2018, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 5, 2018, President Donald Trump announced his intent to renominate Domenico to a federal judgeship.
 On January 8, 2018, his renomination was sent to the Senate.
 On January 24, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On February 15, Domenico's nomination was reported out of committee by an 11–10 vote.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate him for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
 On April 9, 2019, the Senate invoked cloture on his nomination by a 55–42 vote.
 Later that day, his nomination was confirmed by a 57–42 vote.
 He received his judicial commission on May 7, 2019.
+He became chief judge on March 4, 2026.

+Court of Appeals nomination

+On May 11, 2026, President Trump announced his intention to nominate Domenico to the United States Court of Appeals for the Tenth Circuit, to an undesignated seat.
+On May 12, 2026, Trump nominated Domenico to the Tenth Circuit, to the seat being vacated by Judge Timothy Tymkovich.
+On June 24, 2026, he had his confirmation hearing before the Senate Judiciary Committee.
+On July 23, 2026, his nomination was reported to the full Senate by a 12-10 vote.